 Campsite locations near Koke’e State Park and Waimea Canyon are the only inland campsite locations on the island.
-The hiking trails surrounding these campsites are densely wooded and allow visitors the chance to look down into the Kalalau valley, as well as hike down into Waimea canyon.
+The hiking trails surrounding these campsites are densely wooded and allow visitors the chance to look down into the Kalalau Valley, as well as the hike down into Waimea canyon.

 The Polihale state park campsite is a remote beach park location, with a sheltered lagoon area for swimming.
 The park is at the end of a long dirt road.
 Read your rental car agreement and insurance carefully.
 It may not cover damage resulting from driving on a dirt road.

 The Na’Pali Coat State Park is the home of the world-famous Kalalau Trail.
 There is tons of information available on the internet on hiking this remote trail.
 There are two campsites on the eleven-mile trail where visitors can spend up to five nights.

 Unfortunately, due to the horrible flooding in April, the trail is currently closed indefinitely.
 Until it is reopened, visitors can camp at the Milolii location, accessible by way of boat or kayak.

 At these campsites, you will need to be prepared for a backcountry camping experience.
 Expect limited amenities, primitive compost toilets, and water sources from streams or rivers.
 You will need to bring a filtration system to make the water in the rivers and streams safe to drink.
 Additionally, you will probably not have cell phone reception and help would be several hours away if there was an emergency.
 Be prepared.

 2. Campsites operated by the County of Kauai